AcademySoftwareFoundation/MaterialX/CONTRIBUTING.md

 ensures consistent include paths across the entire codebase, regardless of the location of the referencing file.

-In implementation files (.cpp), the corresponding header file should be included first (e.g. the first include in `Element.cpp` should be `Element.h`).
+Each implementation file should include its corresponding header file first, so the first include in `Element.cpp` should be `Element.h`.
 This ensures that the header file is self-contained and doesn't accidentally depend on includes from other headers.

 After the corresponding header, include blocks should be ordered hierarchically, with high-level modules listed before low-level modules (e.g.